Squaric acid

 Squaric acid or quadratic acid (so named because its four carbon atoms approximately form a square) is a diprotic organic acid with the chemical formula C4O2(OH)2.

 The conjugate base of squaric acid is the hydrogensquarate anion HC4O4−; and the conjugate base of the hydrogensquarate anion is the divalent squarate anion C4O4(2−).
 This is one of the oxocarbon anions, which consist only of carbon and oxygen.

-Squaric acid is a reagent for chemical synthesis, used for instance to make photosensitive squaraine dyes and inhibitors of protein tyrosine phosphatases.
+Squaric acid is a reagent for chemical synthesis.
+Derivatives are dyes and biochemical agents.

 Chemical properties

 Squaric acid is a white crystalline powder.
 The onset of thermal decomposition depends on the different thermodynamic conditions such as heating rates.

 The structure of squaric acid is not a perfect square, as the carbon–carbon bond lengths are not quite equal.
-The high acidity with pK_{a1} = 1.5 for the first proton and pK_{a2} = 3.4 for the second is attributable to resonance stabilization of the anion.
-Because the negative charges are equally distributed between each oxygen atom, the dianion of squaric acid is completely symmetrical (unlike squaric acid itself) with all C−C bond lengths identical and all C−O bond lengths identical.
+The high acidity with pK_{a1} = 1.5 for the first proton and pK_{a2} = 3.4 for the second is attributable to resonance stabilization of the anion: